Top 7 Visual Field Analyzers: Which Device is the Smartest Investment for Your Practice?

 Pros

-• Highly accurate: provides some of the most accurate and in-depth measurements from models in this list.
+- Highly accurate: provides some of the most accurate and in-depth measurements from models in this list.

-• Feature-rich: highly customizable to effectively diagnose multiple conditions from glaucoma to other neuro-ophthalmic conditions.
+- Feature-rich: highly customizable to effectively diagnose multiple conditions from glaucoma to other neuro-ophthalmic conditions.

 Cons

-• Steep learning curve: requires more training to use to its fullest, making it less ideal for satellite clinics or field testing.
+- Steep learning curve: requires more training to use to its fullest, making it less ideal for satellite clinics or field testing.

-• Cost: a higher price point limits this device to specialist practices.
+- Cost: a higher price point limits this device to specialist practices.

 7. OCULUS Centerfield 2 Perimeter ($2,777.00)

-manyThis self-contained device can be used in multiple lighting conditions, making it ideal for satellite clinics and other field testing settings.
-Despite its portability, this device is packed with features, providing reliable results to spot abnormalities.
+This self-contained device can be used across multiple lighting conditions, making it ideal for satellite clinics and other field-testing settings.
+Despite its portability, this device is packed with features, delivering reliable results for detecting abnormalities.

-This device connects quickly and easily via a USB to any relevant port, including your laptop or a PC.
+This device connects quickly and easily via USB to any compatible port, including your laptop or PC.
 It also integrates seamlessly with your wider network, so you can boost its capabilities with more advanced IT systems and benefit from a larger database.
 Thanks to its wide range of testing patterns (30-2, 24-2, 30 x 24, and 10-2), this device is ideal for diagnosing pre-defined glaucoma, macula, screening, and neurological tests.

 Pros

-• Fast: short 200ms stimulus test keeps patients comfortable.
+- Fast: short 200ms stimulus test keeps patients comfortable.

-• Adjustable: The patient can adjust the head rest for comfort.
+- Adjustable: The patient can adjust the headrest for comfort.

-• USB connectivity: allows for easy connection to your wider setup.
+- USB connectivity: allows for easy connection to your wider setup.

-• Compact design: makes it ideal for field testing.
+- Compact design: makes it ideal for field testing.

 Cons